Võ Nguyên Giáp: Later life

 Soon after the fall of Saigon, the Socialist Republic of Vietnam was established.
 In the new government, Giáp was made Deputy Prime Minister in July 1976.
 In December 1978 he oversaw the successful Cambodian–Vietnamese War which drove the Khmer Rouge from power and ended the Cambodian genocide.
-In retaliation, Cambodia's ally China responded by invading the Cao Bang province of Vietnam in January 1979 and once again Giáp was in overall responsibility for the response, which drove the Chinese out after a few months.
+In retaliation, Cambodia's ally China responded by invading the Cao Bang province of Vietnam in January 1979 and once again Giáp was in overall responsibility for the response, which drove the Chinese out after a month.
 He finally retired from his post at the Defense Ministry in 1981 and retired from the Politburo in 1982.
 He remained on the Central Committee and Deputy Prime Minister until he retired in 1991.

 Giáp wrote extensively on military theory and strategy.
 His works include Big Victory, Great Task; People's Army, People's War; Ðiện Biên Phủ; and We Will Win.

 In 1995, former U.S. Secretary of Defense Robert McNamara met Giáp to ask what happened on 4 August 1964 in the second Gulf of Tonkin Incident.
 "Absolutely nothing", Giáp replied.
-Giáp claimed that the attack on 4 August 1964, had been imaginary.
+Giáp said that the attack on 4 August 1964, had been imaginary.